 1. Traditional movie theater experience

 Hollywood’s magical movie palaces, with their armrest-jostling and sticky floors, now seem like something out of germ-filled horror movies.
 Will we ever again chomp popcorn while sitting haunch-to-paunch with strangers in a crowded cinema?

-Major chains like AMC Theatres have narrowly dodged bankruptcy after extended closures during the pandemic.
-In the meantime, moviegoers have flocked to home streaming services such as Hulu and Amazon Prime Video, where the concessions require no cash and the bathroom breaks are unlimited.
+Major chains like AMC Theatres narrowly dodged bankruptcy after extended closures during the pandemic.
+In the meantime, moviegoers have flocked to home streaming services such as Hulu and Amazon, where the concessions require no cash and the bathroom breaks are unlimited.

 The final curtain may not be falling on the movie-theater experience, but a second, more subdued act seems to be waiting in the wings.
 If you’re interested in exploring affordable alternatives to the silver screen, check out “13 Streaming TV Services That Cost $20 a Month — or Less.”

 2. Reusable restaurant menus